N. L. Dalmia Institute of Management Studies and Research

 N. L. Dalmia Institute of Management Studies and Research (NLDIMSR) is a business school situated in Mira Road, Mumbai, Maharashtra.
-It was formed under the aegis of the N. L. Dalmia Educational Society, founded by late Shri Niranjanlal Dalmia.
+It was formed under the aegis of the N. L. Dalmia Educational Society, founded by Shri Niranjanlal Dalmia.

-Established in 1995, N. L. Dalmia commenced its academic programme in July 1997, offering the Master's in Management Studies (MMS), a two-year full-time course affiliated to the University of Mumbai, the Post Graduate Diploma in Business Management, a three-year part-time course approved by AICTE which is available in both full-time and part-time presentations.
-The Institute provides specialisation in areas such as Finance, Marketing, Human Resources, and Business Systems, and special extra credit courses including FMI, Wealth Management, ERP, and Software Engineering.
-Other courses are added by the Institute in response to changing corporate requirements.
+Established in 1995, N. L. Dalmia commenced its academic programme in July 1997, offering a two-year full-time course affiliated to the University of Mumbai, the Post Graduate Diploma (PGDM) in Business Management, a three-year part-time course approved by AICTE which is available in both full-time and part-time presentations.
+The Institute provides specialisation in areas such as Finance, Marketing, Human Resources, and Business Analytics, and special extra credit courses including Financial Markets & Investments, Wealth Management, Enterprise Resource Planning (ERP), and Software Engineering.
 From 2020 onwards, the college has decided to take admissions only for Post Graduate Diploma in Business Management for a two-year full-time course.

-Bloomberg Lab Mumbai's first and amongst very few in India, N. L. Dalmia Institute of Management Studies and Research has set up Mumbai's first Bloomberg Finance Lab with 12 Bloomberg Terminals.
-By bringing the Bloomberg Professional Service to campus, the world's foremost information platform, the institute is now part of a select group of Institutions in India, and Mumbai's first institution to have such world class infrastructure.
-This resource is shared by top educational institutions worldwide.
+N. L. Dalmia Institute of Management Studies and Research has set up a Bloomberg Finance Lab with 12 Bloomberg Terminals.
+By bringing the Bloomberg Professional Service to campus. and Mumbai's first institution to have such world class infrastructure.

-The Marketing specialization of this institute has been improving over the past few years to attract big recruiters like Hindustan Unilever Ltd, Procter and Gamble etc.

-Placement Record: Average Salary of Rs.
-7-9 Lacs for year 2017–18.